• Skip to main content

 Shooting reactive targets is a lot more fun than simply poking holes in paper.
 Knowing this, SIG SAUER offers a range of target systems in its SIG Airgun line.
 Today, I take a look at the SIG Airgun Quad Shooting Gallery.

 Some of SIG’s other airgun products have failed to impress me.
 This product reversed that trend, and I can happily recommend this target system as being both fun and durable.
-It’s usefulness is not universal, but if you are shooting an accurate and precise airgun, you will get a lot of mileage out of this shooting target.
+Its usefulness is not universal, but if you are shooting an accurate and precise airgun, you will get a lot of mileage out of this shooting target.

 General Information